What is a conversion funnel

 The conversion funnel refers to the visitor’s journey on a website, who is going through several consecutive stages such as interest, desire and action, this way transforming form a simple visitor into a buyer/subscriber/lead/etc. The conversion funnel can help visualize this entire marketing process, making it more easily controllable.

-A conversion funnel (sometimes referred to as marketing or sales funnel) is a marketing phrasing used for describing the journey of a customer form being a random visitor to becoming a buyer, subscriber, lead or another form of conversion.
+Sometimes referred to as marketing or sales funnel is a marketing phrasing used for describing the journey of a customer form being a random visitor to becoming a buyer, subscriber, lead or another form of conversion.
 The analogy of the funnel is used to explain the way the visitor or user is guided through the decision-making process to the final step of purchasing a product, downloading a document, or taking any other relevant action on a website.

 What is an example of a conversion funnel?